sergiyblazhievsky/jrsh/README.md

 # Overview

 JRSH is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool.
-It's designed for fast and easy interaction with JasperResport Web Services across various operating systems such as OS X, Linux, Windows, and many others.
+It's designed for fast and easy interaction with JasperServer across various operating systems such as OS X, Linux, Windows, and many others.
 If you like Unix shell, you'll like this tool as well.

 ## Usage examples